rhuss/rhuss.github.io/_posts/2018-04-12-simple-dockerfile-mode-dmp.md

 <!-- more -->

-The idea of this mode started with a twitter discussion:
+The idea of this mode started with a Twitter discussion:

 <img src="../images/maven-dmp-tweet.png" class="shadow center"/>